wp-plugins/key4ce-osticket-bridge/readme.txt

 * Uses OSTicket email address and name based up on the department
 * Full HTML capable with rich text editor for both client and admin
 * Admin side menu displays the amount of open tickets
-* Displays \"Open tickets\" in the top admin menu when open tickets are available Displays \"Support tickets\" when no open ticket is available.
+* Displays "Open tickets" in the top admin menu when open tickets are available Displays "Support tickets" when no open ticket is available.
 * Added Answered status to both admin and client side
 * Security Fix: Client no longer able to see everyones ticket by entering the ticket id in the url.
 * Fix: User/ priority/ status fields compatible with OSTicket 1.9
 * Fix: Using department instead of Topic
 * Fix: If not logged in to Wordpress it will redirect you to the Wordpress login (works with Theme my login plugin)

-This plugin is powered by Key4ce - IT Professionals http://www.key4ce.com
+This plugin is powered by Key4ce - IT Professionals :: http://www.key4ce.com

 == Installation ==
 1. Install key4ce-osticket-bridge folder to the /wp-content/plugins/ directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Plugin settings are located in Dashboard--> Tickets --> osT-Config
 4. Plugin settings are located in Dashboard--> Tickets --> Settings
 5. Plugin settings are located in Dashboard--> Tickets--> Email Templates